garrett-sutton/garrett-sutton.github.io/_posts/2024-6-22-chicago-prep.md

 The footing is a bit more uncertain, so I'm probably a bit tense all around.
 It's cold out, so it's hard for the body to loosen up on a run.
-And the stretching afterward takes a lot of effort to feel remotely loose.
+And the stretching afterward takes a lot of effort to do the trick.
 I've felt very noticeable differences in how limber I am on random warm days in the winter vs the normal cold days.